calendar42/Calendar42-documentation/rest-api/endpoints.md

 ## GET: /locations/`<location_id>`/

-* Returns a default response object with a list containing the requested [Location](/rest-api/objects/#location) object inside the data object.
+* Returns a default response object with a list containing the requested [Location](/rest-api/objects/#location) object inside the data object

 ---------------------------------------